 Health-Related Losses

 According to data from the National Risk Index from the Federal Emergency Management Agency, statewide expected annual losses8 in Arizona due to heat waves are around $6 million, and two-thirds of these damages are attributed to death and injury.
-More than half (54%) of these losses occur in communities with poverty rates above 10%,9 which points to the role of economic circumstances in determining resilience to extreme heat risks.
+More than half (54%) of these losses occur in communities with poverty rates above 10%,9 which points to the role of economic circumstances in determining preparedness for to extreme heat risks.
 Arizona experiences seven times more heat related deaths than the other states in the San Francisco Fed’s District, and the health impacts of heat are a growing concern.
 Heat-related mortality in Arizona was four times larger in 2019 than it was in 2004.10

 Labor Productivity